First timer’s guide to the Megavalanche!

 Check out this video which has even more helpful information about racing the Megavalanche.

 From my experience, don’t delay getting up to Pic blanc and DMC2 to ride some of the race trails top to bottom.

-Nerves from the unknown are at an all time high arriving into the resort and going up the gondolas for first runs.
-Once you’ve ridden the trails a couple of times it can help put you at ease as you know what you’re up against.
+Nerves for the unknown are at an all time high after arriving to Alpe d’Huez.
+Once you’ve ridden the trails a couple of times it can help put you at ease because you know what you’re up against.